-One of the most common questions asked by patients considering LASIK surgery is, “Does LASIK wear off?”
+One of the most common questions asked by patients considering LASIK surgery is, “how long does LASIK last?”

 It is a common myth that the effects of LASIK can wear off over time, but that simply isn’t true.
 To understand the long-term effects of this vision correction procedure, it’s important to know how your eyes work and how the surgery changes your vision.